lennart-benschop/agon-utilities/README.md

 It can take a third parameter to specify the line number on which the cursor must start.
 Example:
 `nano myfile.txt &90000 231`

-The editor runs in MODE 0 (it selects this mode when started) and tries to return to the mode from which it was called.
+The editor switches to a 80-column mode (mode 3) if not already in a mode with at least 80 text columns.

 Key bindings are nano-style, but not all are implemented (far from).

 Implemented key bindings: Control-A, Control-E to go to the start or end of a line, Control-Y and Control-V for page-up and page-down, COntrol-L to redraw the screen with the current line in the centre, Control-G to see a help screen, Control-X to exit, Control-O to save the file, Control-D for forward delete.
 Control-K to cut current line (repeat to cut block of lines), Control-U to paste And of course the cursor keys, TAB, Backspace and Enter.
+Control-R for reading and inserting a file, Control-W and Control-Q for search forward and backward.

 Different from nano (as nano uses impossible control and alt combinations for these functions): Control-C to copy current line, Control-H to go to a specific line (enter a number).

-Planned: Control-R for reading and inserting a file, Control-W and Control-Q for search forward and backward.
-Also Control-T to insert special characters.
+Control-T to insert special characters.

+### ne

+This is an extended editor with largely the same functionality as nano.
+However, it is not a moslet and it is written in C instead of assembler.
+It does not take a buffer address parameter, it can just edit large files.
+Being a C program it is easier to maintain and extend.
+The current version does not support a line number parameter.

+`ne myfile.txt`

+Added functionality compared to nano:
-Possibly planned: Control-J for justifying paragraph, Control-\ for search+replace, Control-W for wordwrap functionality (non-nano).
+* Control-J for justifying paragraph,
+* COnfig file /bin/ne.cfg can specify line ending conventions and tabstops.

+Saving files with CR-LF line endings takes too long, this will be fixed later.

 ### mc